Baarrbb/inception/README.md

 	user = www-data
 	group = www-data
 	listen = 0.0.0.0:9000
-	listen.owner = www-data
-	listen.group = www-data
 	pm = dynamic
 	pm.max_children = 5
 	pm.start_servers = 2
 	pm.min_spare_servers = 1
 	pm.max_spare_servers = 3

 This file defines various settings for the PHP-FPM.
+It is based on the default file provided by php-fpm ([default file](./readme_img/www.conf)) with little modifications :
+ - we remove the line `listen = /run/php/php8.1-fpm.sock` because Unix sockets are mainly used for local communication on the same machine.
+Between containers, a network connection is more suitable.
+ - we replace the line above by `listen = 0.0.0.0:9000` to listen on all network interfaces on port 9000.

 #### `[www]`